Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: Introduction

+A number of settings closely related to the case $h=0$ have been studied in the literature.
+In particular, \cite{ferber2022friendly} proved that in \ER graphs drawn from $\G(n,1/2)$, there exist bisections with $n-o(n)$ friendly vertices with high probability as $n \rightarrow \infty$.
+Their work constituted a positive resolution of the so-called Friendly Partition Conjecture by~\Furedi~\citep{FurediPersonal}.
+The problem was also included in the list of Green's 100 open problems~\citep{Green} as problem 91.
+As already mentioned earlier, their result is covered as a special case of our main result, corresponding to the case $h=0$.
+In concurrent work a stronger version of the \Furedi's conjecture was established in \cite{minzer2023perfectly} (along with analogous results for general $h$) who proved the existence w.h.p. of bisections such that \emph{all} nodes (and not just $n-o(n)$ nodes) are $h$-stable, using the second moment method.
+Whether this still holds for a very related Sherrington-Kirkpatrick model (the case when entries of $W$ are i.i.d. standard normal random variables), remains open.

+A related question is about the existence of efficient algorithms for finding such h-stable local optima.
+In this direction, the recent work by \cite{huang2025strong} showed that for the Sherrington-Kirkpatrick model, for any $h>0$, recovering such optima is hard for low-degree polynomial methods.
+In contrast, for $h=0$, an efficient algorithm for finding friendly bisections was already known as part of the constructive proof in \cite{ferber2022friendly}.

-The case $h=0$ was considered in \citep{gamarnikMaxcutSparseRandom2018} for Erdős-Rényi graphs with a fixed number of edges.
-They aimed to compute tight bounds on the max-cut of sparse random graphs.
+When $h=0$, $h$-stable partitions for anti-ferromagnetic interactions or equivalently, un-friendly partitions exactly correspond to the local maxima for the max-cut problem.
+The number of such local maxima was considered \citep{gamarnikMaxcutSparseRandom2018} for sparse Erdős-Rényi graphs with a fixed and linear in $n$ number of edges, with the aim of computing tight bounds on the max-cut of sparse random graphs.
 Earlier work by \citep{coppersmith2004random} had computed such bounds by considering the expected number of partitions having a given cut size.
 To obtain a tighter upper bound on the max-cut size, \citep{gamarnikMaxcutSparseRandom2018} restricted the count of partitions to ones satisfying local optimality w.r.t the max-cut problem.
 Analogously, to obtain a lower bound, they considered the second moment of the number of partitions having a given cut size.
-These locally optimal partitions exactly correspond to $h$-stable partitions for $h=0$.
-This allows us to utilize the techniques in \citep{gamarnikMaxcutSparseRandom2018} for the computation of first and second moments for arbitrary $h$.
-Similarly, \citep{skcount} considered the case of $h=0$ for the Sherrington-Kirkpatrick (SK) model to count the number of local minima.
+The relation between local maxima for max-cut and $h$-stable partitions allows us to utilize the techniques in \citep{gamarnikMaxcutSparseRandom2018} for the computation of first and second moments for arbitrary $h$.
+Thus parts of our work will borrow techniques heavily from~\citep{gamarnikMaxcutSparseRandom2018}.

+In a related work \citep{skcount} the authors computed the first moment of the number of local minima up to leading exponential terms for the Sherrington-Kirkpatrick (SK) mode, again corresponding to the case $h=0$.
+In physics jargon, this corresponds to the annealed version of the model.
+Local optima for mean-field disordered systems have also been studied through suitably designed simulations.
+For instance, \cite{song2020local} designed an algorithm that discovers local minima for ferromagnetic systems having near-zero magnetization.
+This allowed them to probe the number as well as typical-energy ranges of such local minima.